 If your debt or account is sent to a collection agency, it pays to learn how collection agencies operate so you know what to expect.

 If you ignore the creditor’s letters and phone calls, you are unable to work out an agreement to repay or settle the debt, or you set up a repayment schedule but fail to make the payments, your bill will most likely be turned over to a collection agency or sold to a debt buyer, and your delinquency reported to a credit bureau.
+(Once the debt is reported to a credit bureau, the delinquency will show up in your credit report.)
 This will probably take place within three to six months after you default.
 The types of debts most likely to be sent to a collection agency are credit card and telephone service debts, followed by other utilities, car, government, and medical debts.

 By taking some time to understand how collection agencies operate, you’ll know how to respond when they contact you so that you can negotiate a payment plan or get the agency off your back.
 So keep these basic points in mind.

 The creditor may continue to own the debt, but turn it over to a debt collection agency with a contract to collect (this is assigned debt).
 Or, the creditor may sell the debt outright to a collection agency (this is purchased debt).

 If the debt is assigned to a collection agency, but still owned by the creditor, generally, the collection agency can’t sue you without the original creditor’s authorization.
 If the original creditor insists that the agency collect 100% of the debt, the agency cannot accept less from you without getting the original creditor’s okay.

 You can expect to hear from a collection agency as soon as the original creditor passes on your debt.
 Professional debt collectors know that the earlier they strike, the higher their chance of collecting.
 Agencies have many ways of locating your whereabouts.
 To learn about these methods, see How Collection Agencies Find You.)